tuura/fantasi/doc/README.md

 it as an input to the vertex flip-flop.
 For further details, refer to [[2]](https://github.com/tuura/fantasi/tree/master/doc#basic-references).

-Figure 3, in turn, shows an high-level view of the FANTASI infrastructure.
+Figure 3, in turn, shows an high-level view of the FANTASI infrastructure (on one of the board that we used: Altera DE4).
 The digital circuit of the application network is at the core of the accelerator, highlighted with a red dashed line.
 The *hardware graph* is encapsulated by the control circuitry to enable/disable selected nodes,